 The Securities Act provides protections for investors purchasing securities in issuer transactions (initial or secondary offerings of securities).
-The Securities Act has two basic objectives: (i) to require issuers to provide potential investors with financial information and other material information concerning securities being offered for public sale; and (ii) to provide a statutory remedy to investors in such offerings when misrepresentations are made in the offering documents or material information is left out of such documents.
-The Securities Act accomplishes its objectives by mandating that, before an offering of securities occurs, an issuer must disclose all material facts about the company and the proposed security in a registration statement and a prospectus.
-Generally (unless specific exemption requirements are met), any securities sold in the United States must be registered.
-According to the Securities and Exchange Commission ("SEC"), the information required under the Securities Act
+The Securities Act has two basic objectives: (i) to require issuers to provide potential investors with financial information and other material information concerning securities being offered for public sale; and (ii) to provide a statutory remedy to investors in such offerings when misrepresentations are made in the offering documents or material information is left out of documents.
+The Securities such Act accomplishes its objectives by mandating that, before an offering of securities occurs, an issuer must disclose all material facts about the company and the proposed security in a registration statement and a prospectus.
+Generally specific exemption (unless requirements are met), any securities sold in the United States must be registered.
+According to the Securities and Exchange Commission ("SEC"),1 the information required under the Securities Act should enable "investors, not the government, to make informed judgments about whether to purchase a company's securities.
+While the SEC requires that the information provided be accurate, it does not guarantee it.
+Investors who purchase securities and suffer losses have important recovery rights if they can prove that there was incomplete or inaccurate disclosure of important information."